 CHATILLON

 A semi-double flowering variety, bright pink in color.
 The flowers are arranged in large trusses on long stems and are continuous bloomers.
 The plants are vigorous, healthy and quite hardy.

-GLORIA MUNDI

-The leader of a new class of polyanthas with orange-scarlet flowers that promises to become very popular.

 GRUSS AN AACHEN

-A variety approaching the hybrid teas in size and character of its growth as well as in the size of its flowers.
+A variety approaching the Hybrid Teas in size and character of its growth as well as in the size of its flowers.
 It should be considered as a distinctly large flower massing rose, making a beautiful effect when used as such in the rose garden.
 The flowers are a flesh pink with a deep center fading light.
 The plant is strong and healthy and a continuous bloomer.

 ELLEN POULSEN

 A free-flowering variety bearing rather good sized bright rose pink flowers in large compact clusters.
 Plant of average foliage character and quite hardy.

 LADY READING

 Bright true red flowers in large clusters.
 The plant is of vigorous growth, bushy and free-flowering.
 Recommended for bedding and massing where a variety of this color is desirable.

 LAFAYETTE

 Another desirable bedding rose with large semi-double flowers of light crimson color borne in large loose clusters.
 The plant is tall and healthy making this variety another desirable sort for massing in a rose garden or in the foreground of shrubbery borders where a bright color effect is desired over an extended portion of the growing season.

 CLIMBING ROSES

 AMERICAN PILLAR

-A large, single-flowering, crimson-pink cluster rose with a white center.
-A very vigorous and hardy variety but very subject to fading.
+A large single flowering crimson rose with pink center and white at the base of the petals.
+A very vigorous and hardy variety.

 CLIMBING AMERICAN BEAUTY

 Large double flowers, usually on strong stems; carmine to rich imperial pink.
 Good as a cutting flower.
 Vigorous but needs protection in the northern section.
 One of the best of its class.

 DOROTHY PERKINS

 Flowers a soft blush pink; small to medium in size, double, in heavy clusters.
 Very vigorous, hardy, and free flowering.
 The most popular of the pink clustered flowering varieties.

-DR. HUEY

-One of the darkest colored varieties with semi-doubled flowers in clusters of the darkest crimson-maroon color that holds its bloom for about three weeks.

-DR. VAN FLEET

-A vigorous, hardy variety producing double flowers of lightest shell-pink on long stems that are very distinct and beautiful.
-Formerly considered the best climbing rose but now exceeded only by Mary Wallace.
+EVANGELINE

+A perfectly hardy late flowering single pink rose, borne freely in clusters on long stems; very fragrant.
+Foliage dark green and glossy.
+Particularly suited to rustic situations and natural planting.

+EXCELSA

+A brilliant scarlet-crimson flowering variety with small double flowers in clusters.
+It is considered better than Crimson Rambler, though not as hardy for the extreme north.

 GOLDFINCH

 Deep yellow bud, opening light lemon to cream.
-Flowers small, semidouble, in clusters.
+Flowers small, semi-double, in clusters.
 Very vigorous and one of the hardiest of the yellow flowering climbing roses.

-Fig. 32.-Roses at the garden gate.
-The light-pink cluster variety Dorothy Perkins.

 HIAWATHA

 Flowers single, medium to large, crimson, with white at the base of the petals.
 A vigorous and hardy variety.
-One of the best and most attractive single flowering of the cluster type.

 MARY LOVETTE

 A pure white rose of climbing type with large handsome flowers borne singly and in sprays.
 Plant vigorous and hardy.

-MME.
-GREGOIRE STAECHELIN

-This is one of the more recently introduced varieties that has taken a leading place in the list of beautiful flowering climbing varieties.
-The plant is a vigorous grower, at least fairly hardy, with dark green foliage quite resistant to disease.
-The flower buds are large, longpointed, opening to large delicate pink, beautifully petaled blooms.
-It is one of the most beautiful varieties as a cut flower and a free bloomer.

 MARY WALLACE

 A rather recently introduced variety developed by Dr. Van Fleet and considered by some to be the best of his many creations.

 The plant is coarse textured, very vigorous, with good foliage.
-The flowers are large, double, cup-shaped, deep flesh pink, on long stems and moderately fragrant.
-The flowers upon young plants are commonly not true to type, being single or semi-double and of a deeper pink color.
+The flowers are large, double, cup-shaped, bright pink and moderately fragrant.
 It may be used as a climber, a pillar rose or even as a bush rose but it always needs ample room.
-It is also a most attractive rose for cut flowers.